Mike Vernon (ice hockey): Florida Panthers

-The opening for Vernon in Miami was created when goaltender Trevor Kidd dislocated his shoulder a couple of weeks before the trade.
+The opening for Vernon in South Florida was created when goaltender Trevor Kidd dislocated his shoulder a couple of weeks before the trade.
 Vernon appeared in 34 games with the Panthers, winning 18, and led them to the playoffs for the first time in three seasons.
-Despite his success, when it came time for the Panthers to protect a goaltender in the 2000 NHL Expansion Draft Panthers General Manager Bryan Murray went with Trevor Kidd, who was ten years younger than Vernon.
+Despite his success, when it came time for the Panthers to protect a goaltender in the 2000 NHL Expansion Draft Panthers general manager Bryan Murray went with Trevor Kidd, who was ten years younger than Vernon.
 Much like he had in Calgary years before, Trevor Kidd pushed Vernon out of the picture.
-Vernon was claimed by the Minnesota Wild but was immediately traded to the Calgary Flames in exchange for Dan Cavanaugh and an eighth round selection in the 2000 NHL Entry Draft.
+Vernon was claimed by the Minnesota Wild but was immediately traded to the Calgary Flames in exchange for Dan Cavanaugh and an eighth round selection in the 2000 NHL entry draft.
 Vernon, who left Calgary on acrimonious terms six years before, was shocked to hear he was returning to the Flames.
 "Oh my God, you're joking," Vernon said.
 "I'm going where?
 You have got to be kidding me."